Erin with her hands placed over her heart, honoring the work of self-care healthcare with open eyes and an open heart.

 what does working with me look like?…

-Each 1:1 session, class, or workshop is different, but the foundation of my work involves assessments, a focus on breathing, core, and alignment to connect inward, collaboration between the person or people in the room, explanation about the area we are working on or the reason for what we’re doing, and reassessments with a focus on the process not the exact final outcome.
+Each 1:1 session, class or workshop is different.
+However, the foundation of my work always involves assessments, focus on breathing, core and alignment to connect inward, collaboration between the person or people in the room, explanation about the area we are working on or the reason for what we’re doing, and reassessments with a focus on the process not the final outcome.
 Progress matters more than perfection or achievement.

 My mission as a healthcare and service professional is to share the power and benefits of self-care healthcare through embodiment practices (breathing, rolling/self myofascial release, yoga therapy, yoga nidra/non-sleep deep rest, Ayurveda, and movement/mobility).